fbpx

 • Wright‑Patterson Air Force Base (Dayton, Ohio)

-In at least five military housing installations, the investigation revealed a lack of accurate record-keeping regarding the use of asbestos-containing materials.
+In at least five military housing installations, the risk evaluation investigation revealed a lack of record-keeping regarding the use of asbestos-containing materials.
 Officials also did not keep records of the condition of these materials.

-Additionally, at six of the locations, officials didn’t notify residents of asbestos’ presence in the buildings.
+Additionally, at six of the locations, officials did not notify residents about the presence of asbestos in the buildings.
 The report states that residents may have been exposed to asbestos “without being aware of the hazard.”

 “This issue doesn’t just affect service members,” Carl said.
 “It has an impact on their loved ones, the people who also inhabit these housing units: wives and husbands; children; even elderly parents.
 They’re all essentially living inside an asbestos box, and if they unintentionally disturb any materials that contain asbestos, they could inhale or swallow loose fibers and not have a clue.”